 Unfortunately, I have learned all too well by now that everything can change in an instant, but the most important wisdom I’ve ”earned” is in knowing that at the end of the day, it really is all about forgiveness … and acceptance … and empathy … and understanding … and finding our “power and grace“.

-My husband hurt me and my kids so badly.
+My husband hurt us so badly.
 His actions spoke louder than the even the angriest words I’ve heard in my lifetime, and trust me, prior to “life with Zack” I’D HEARD MORE THAN MY FAIR SHARE OF ANGRY WORDS!
 There are things that may be revealed throughout the course of time in both mine and Gia’s journey that may surprise, confuse and outrage you.
 Zack wasn’t “Zack” the night he left us.
 He was someone else.
 Some “thing” else.
 Two beings in one body … an angel battling a demon.
 And as dramatic as that may sound, please understand me when I say this: Yes, I am telling you the truth.
-HIS CHOICES, ACTIONS AND FINAL BLOW HURT AND DEVASTATED US IN UNFATHOMABLE WAYS!
-But in case you haven’t figured it out by now I have forgiven him FOR EVERYTHING, and did so within seconds of knowing he was gone, which for the record, although his death certificate reads “Found August 23, 2019”, I FELT HIS LIFE LEAVING MY OWN BODY on Thursday, August 22, 2019, at just before midnight.
+HIS CHOICES, ACTIONS AND FINAL BLOW DEVASTATED US IN UNFATHOMABLE WAYS!
+But in case you haven’t figured it out by now, I have forgiven him for everything, and did so within seconds of knowing he was gone, which for the record, although his death certificate reads “Found August 23, 2019”, I FELT HIS LIFE LEAVING MY OWN BODY on Thursday, August 22, 2019, at just before midnight.
 I know with every shred of my being, and will NEVER be convinced otherwise, that was the moment he pulled the trigger.

 FORGIVENESS IS FOR US, NOT FOR THEM!

 It releases us from a self-inflicted prison of anger, hate, toxicity and resentment when we become victims of the unkind acts of others.